romain894/openalex-analysis/README.md

 # OpenAlex Analysis

-Scientific literature analysis using the OpenAlex API.
+A python library to extract or analyse articles, institutions, and others entities from the OpenAlex API

-This repo provides classes and methods to extract statistics, plots and graphs, as well as examples in Jupyter Notebooks.
+This repo provides classes and methods to extract the data and create statistics, plots and graphs, as well as examples in Jupyter Notebooks.

 Install with:
 ```